junelsolis/AAU-Machine-Learning/Mini Project 2/Mini_Project_2_Report.md

 ## Predictions with some example tweets

+The following are example tweets taken from official Twitter feeds and showcases a little the predictive power of both models trained during this task.
+A checkmark ✅ next to the sentiment indicates that the prediction is correct.

 ### @realdonaldtrump

 > Crazy Joe Biden is trying to act like a tough guy.
 Actually, he is weak, both mentally and physically, and yet he threatens me, for the second time, with physical assault.
 He doesn’t know me, but he would go down fast and hard, crying all the way.
 Don’t threaten people Joe!